adaanene/MERN/project_3.md

     `npm install nodemon --save-dev`

-3. Inside the Todo folder, open the `package.json` file and change it where its says
+3. Inside the Todo folder, open the `package.json` file and change it where it says

     ```
     "scripts": {